INSPIRE: INsight into Statistical Practice, Instruction and REasoning

 What is INSPIRE?

-INSPIRE is a course designed for high school AP statistics teachers who are novices at statistics.
+INSPIRE is a course designed for high school AP statistics teachers who are beginners in statistics.
 The INSPIRE project is a joint effort of California Polytechnic State University, the University of California at Los Angeles, and the American Statistical Association that combines the talents professional statisticians, experienced high school statistics teachers, and college statistics educators.

-INSPIRE will be offered through UCLA Extension for a 16-week course beginning March 29and ending July 18.
+INSPIRE, Statistics X 402.2, will be offered through UCLA Extension for a 16-week course beginning January 10, 2011 and ending April 18.
 Participants who complete the course will receive 5 units of university credit.
-The cost is $425.
+The cost is $489.

 Prerequisite: A bachelor's degree.
 Participants should either be currently teaching a high school statistics course or have recently taught one.